My All: Background

 After the release of Daydream (1995), her fifth studio album on Columbia Records, American singer Mariah Carey entered couples therapy with her husband, Columbia executive Tommy Mottola.
 Carey was encouraged to have more independence after feeling personally and professionally stifled by Mottola, whom she feared due to his controlling nature and numerous associates in the entertainment industry.
-She met New York Yankees baseball player Derek Jeter at a dinner party and became romantic with him soon after.
+At a dinner party without Mottola, she met New York Yankees baseball player Derek Jeter and became romantic with him soon after.
 Due in part to Jeter's influence, Carey moved out of her New York mansion with Mottola in December 1996.

 At a subsequent therapy session, Carey said she needed to visit Puerto Rico to relax and write.
 In reality, she had heard Jeter would be there and sought to continue their secret romance.
 After meeting Jeter at a club in San Juan, the couple spent the night at a villa.
 Carey immediately became enamored with him to the point where "desire became my reason for living, my all".
 She conceptualized the song "My All" on an airplane back to New York.